 - Long-term securities: Investments that can’t be sold within one year

-- Intangible assets: Assets that aren't physical objects, such as copyrights, franchise agreements and patents
+- Intangible assets: These are assets that aren't physical objects.
+They include copyrights, franchise agreements, and patents

 Assets = Liabilities + Shareholder Equity

 Seeing the information on a balance sheet is just the start.
 You’ll also need to know how to analyze a balance sheet to use it to its maximum effect.

 The best technique to analyze a balance sheet is through financial ratio analysis.
 With financial ratio analysis, you’ll use formulas to determine the financial health of the company.
 You’ll also determine its operational efficiency.

 There are two types of ratios you can use:

 - Financial strength ratios, which tell you how well a company can meet its debt obligations.
 These include debt-to-equity ratios and working capital ratios